-We are working towards appointing a Senior Mental Health Lead to develop the knowledge and skills to implement an effective whole school or college approach to mental health and wellbeing in our setting.
-Our DSL and Early Help workers have undergone mental health training and the Lead DSL has undertaken the Mental Health First Aid course and we are currently working on developing Senior Mental Health Training alongside training for both Inclusion Managers, DSL and Inclusion Manager.
-Our vision is to ensure we also have ELSA trained staff within the SEND department undertaken by the Assistant SENCo.
+We are working towards Senior Mental Health Lead training to develop the knowledge and skills to implement an effective whole school approach to mental health and wellbeing in our setting as well as expanding the number of staff undertaking mental health first aid training through the schools Young Futures offer.
+Our DSL and Early Help workers have undergone mental health training and the Lead DSL has undertaken the Mental Health First Aid course.
+Our vision is to ensure we also have ELSA trained staff within the SEND department undertaken by the Assistant SENCo and specialist mental health interventions occur in school alongside programmes like Thrive and Young Futures.
+School health provide additional mental health support for students alongside CAMHS professionals and Compass.
+Mental health is a core topic within our Personal Development offer within KS3 and Ks4 as well as KS5.
+'Tough Enough to Care' support sessions in the sixth form and additional referrals to mental health agencies to support students occur alongside this.
+Well-being and mental health feature in the school assembly programme and tutor programme also.

 We will provide information and signposting services to children and parents.
-If Staff have an emotional or mental health concern about a child we will respond to the concern, inform, and discuss our concerns with parents/carers and seek ways to support the child in and out of school.
+If staff have an emotional or mental health concern about a child we will respond to the concern, inform, and discuss our concerns with parents/carers and seek ways to support the child in and out of school.

-Our School/setting will contact the local School Community Advisor for advice:
+Our school/setting will contact the local School Community Advisor for advice: